Ukraine starts EU membership negotiations in 'historic day'

 Ukraine started negotiations with the European Union on joining the bloc on Tuesday, an important ambition of the country defending against a full-scale invasion from Russia.

-demanding," Belgian Foreign Minister Hadja Lahbib said to open the talks, speaking on behalf of the EU.
+"The road will be long and [...] will not always be an easy one," Belgian Foreign Minister Hadja Lahbib said afterwards on behalf of the EU in a press conference.

+"But with unwavering determination, we are confident Ukraine can make it," she said.

+Marking the symbolic importance of the EU talks for Ukraine, Lahbib paid tribute to the memory of Ukrainian demonstrators shot 10 years ago during pro-Western protests on Kiev's Maidan Square in 2014.

 Representatives from the EU and Ukraine met in Luxembourg to officially open the talks on the sidelines of a meeting of EU affairs ministers.